Current as of April 2016

 Draw #2-1 piece and 20 blanks

 9.7 The Hunt master, or his designee, with the approval of the majority of hunters at the skinning site, may prescribe an alternate, systematic method for the division of venison.

-10.1 Drivers who join the club after 1 January 2014 must provide at least six dogs for drives and meet the following requirements in order to be considered for compensation.
-Dog drivers who drive dogs on at least 7 of the Saturday/holiday hunts or 75% of the total scheduled hunts, may receive a refund as determined by the steering committee per the financial ability of the club.
-The standard refund is half of that year’s annual dues.
-The refund maybe rewarded in the form of a credit for the next club year or in a check, payable to the driver.
+10.1 Drivers must provide at least six dogs for drives and meet the following requirements in order to be considered for compensation.
+Dog drivers will not pay the first years dues.
+Dog drivers who drive at least six club approved dogs on a minimum of 7 of the Saturday/holiday hunts or 80% of the total accomplished hunts, may be compensated as determined by the steering committee per the financial ability of the club.
+Drivers will be tracked on the Dog Driver Tracking Sheet maintained by the lead dog driver or Hunt Master.
+The standard compensation is the following year’s annual dues.
+Refunds maybe rewarded in the form of a credit for the next club year.
+Or, if the driver paid the annual dues or a portion, the driver may be refunded that year’s payment.
 The holiday hunts include hunts scheduled on the Friday after Thanksgiving and between 25 December and January 1st.
 The steering Committee shall determine which drivers qualify for the refund at the February steering committee meeting.
 During this meeting, additional compensation may be granted to the drivers based on the club’s financial status.